9 Tips for Buying a Used Car

 You may also want to turn on the air conditioning and heating, radio, and navigation system and make sure they are all working properly.

-When examining the interior, you’ll want to make sure it is in decent condition and there aren’t any unpleasant smells–a moldy smell can indicate flood damage and cigarette smells can be hard to get rid of.
+When examining the interior, you’ll want to make sure it is in decent condition and there aren’t any unpleasant smells — a moldy smell can indicate flood damage and cigarette smells can be hard to get rid of.

 8. Getting a Mechanic to Inspect the Car

 Unless you are buying a certified used car with factory warranty coverage from a dealership, you may want to consider getting a car you are close to buying inspected by an independent auto mechanic.
+While this does involve an investment of some cash (typically $100 to $200), it can potentially save you from dealing with a costly repair soon after you buy the car.
+The inspection report may also give you some bargaining power when haggling over the price of the car.

 9. Negotiating the Price of a Used Car

+It’s rare that you’re going to come across a used car price where the seller is unwilling to budge, even a little.
 Before you negotiate a car deal, however, you’ll want to have all your research ready, including how much the average make and model car for a particular year goes for, and any concerns or issues that came up during your personal and professional inspection.

 If you’re negotiating with a dealer, it can be a good idea to keep the focus on total cost of the car, rather than bring a trade-in or financing into the mix.
+Dealers may want to merge all of the numbers into one deal, which can be confusing — and also make a not-so-good deal look better.

 When discussing price at a dealership, you may also want to make sure you are talking about the out-the-door price, including all fees (so there aren’t any surprises).